 Street Hockey vs. Ice Hockey Sticks

-Should you weigh the same points when you’re buying a street hockey or an ice hockey stick?
+Should you consider the same points whether you’re buying a street hockey or an ice hockey stick?
 Not exactly.
-Choosing an ice hockey stick is a decision about which type of material will last and perform well during play.
-But choosing a street hockey stick—which you’ll subject again and again to unforgiving outdoor surfaces—is more about the material that gives you the most bang for your buck.
+To choose an ice hockey stick, you’ll consider which stick will perform best and last longest.
+But choosing a street hockey stick—which you’ll subject again and again to unforgiving outdoor surfaces—you’ll look for a stick that gives you the most bang for your buck.

 Key Considerations for Buying a Street Hockey Stick

 Key Considerations for Buying an Ice Hockey Stick

 Street Hockey Stick Details

 Choosing the best street hockey stick boils down to considering your wallet.
 Asphalt and concrete will chew up a street hockey stick blade, so dropping a bunch of money on a high-end twig just doesn’t make much sense.
 You’ll risk cracking and splintering wood and composite blades on the street, as well.
 The best street hockey blades are ultra-tough ABS plastic material.
 In the $15 to $25 range, you can find street hockey sticks with ABS plastic blades and wood or composite shafts.

 Some street hockey players take an old wood or composite ice hockey stick with a bad blade and simply add an ABS blade for street play.
 That’s a great option if you have an old ice hockey stick.

 Players who really want to use their ice hockey stick for street hockey without damaging the blade should look into street hockey stick protectors.
 Products such as the Hockey Wrap Around allow you to fit your ice hockey blade with a plastic guard that protects it from the street surface.
 There are tradeoffs in weight and feel, but these products do allow you to use your ice hockey stick on the street.

 Ice Hockey Stick Details